Efficiently Controllable Graphs

 Take a single spin which is promoted to be controlled and observed on its own, a universal quantum interface \cite{Lloyd2004}.
 The ability to act by any unitary operation and a single measurement translates into universal quantum computation on that qubit.
 Together with the interaction of the qubit with the rest of the graph, one may perform universal quantum control on the whole system.
 With a single interface, the number of quantum operations required to approximate any unitary operation to a fixed accuracy grows exponentially with the number of spins in the system.
 As will be shown, by promoting more qubits to be interfaces, controlled spins, a polynomial growth can be reached as required for a scalable quantum computer architecture.

 Since implementation becomes more complex as the number of controlled spins grows, a scalable implementation needs to choose the smallest number of interfaces possible while still preserving polynomial efficiency of quantum computation.
-The primary purpose of this article is to show that there exist families of interaction graphs such that the quantum computational efficiency scales polynomially with the number of vertices and the fraction of controlled qubits approaches zero as the size of the graph goes to infinity.
+The primary purpose of this article is to show that there exist families of interaction graphs such that the quantum computational efficiency scales polynomially with the number of vertices and the fraction of controlled qubits approaches zero as the number of nodes in the graph goes to infinity.
 That is, there are scalable and efficient quantum computer architecture schemes that make use of vanishing fraction of controlled qubits.
-Lattices, uniform tilings and graphs with certain minor exclusion and connectivity conditions are examples of such families.
+Lattices and uniform tilings are examples of such families.
 Expanders and complete graphs are not likely to be such graphs.
 Not every family of graphs admits such schemes, therefore we define a new family, which we call efficently controllable graphs.
-An efficiently controllable graph is a graph that can be divided into components of size $\text{poly}(\log(n))$ by removing a vanishingly small fraction of vertices.
-We prove that a quantum network described by such a graph one can perform universal quantum computation efficiently by controlling a vanishingly small fraction of vertices in the limit that the size of the graph goes to infinity.
+An efficiently controllable graph is a graph that can be divided into components of size $\text{poly}(\log(n))$ by removing a vanishingly small fraction of vertices where $n$ is the number of vertices.
+Assuming controllability conditions, we prove that on a quantum network described by such a graph one can perform universal quantum computation efficiently by controlling a vanishingly small fraction of vertices in the limit that the size of the graph goes to infinity